jellyfin/jellyfin.org/docs/general/server/media/mixed-movies-and-shows.md

 # Mixed Movies and Shows

-This library type is deprecated.
+This library type is broken and deprecated.
 It is not recommended to use this.